 The real question is "What can a nonprofit do with its profit?"

-Revenue earned above operating expenses must be used to forward the nonprofit's mission.
+When a nonprofit generates more revenue than it needs for the operation, that profit must be used to forward the nonprofit's mission.
 It cannot be used to enrich the founder, the board, or the executive staff.

 Yes, nonprofits can pay staff salaries and reimburse board and staff expenses.
 And some states allow nonprofits to pay board members for actual service.
-But these expenses should be "reasonable" should be included in the operating budget.
+But these expenses should be "reasonable" and should be included in the operating budget.

 IRS uses Form 990 to learn about the way 501c3-designated organizations spend their money--to make sure none of the leaders receive excessive benefit from their service.
 Getting this wrong could result in the loss of 501c3 status.